-Ready for a southern Nevada treat?
+Ready for a southern Nevada stunner?
 The type of place where you can dodge all the crowds (as in, not seeing more than a dozen or so people your entire trip,) and still be rewarded with unspoiled beauty?
 Meet Lamoille’s southern Nevada stepsister: Rainbow Canyon.
 Located directly south of the community of Caliente, this place has been one of Nevada’s lesser traveled spots because of its remoteness—and it's time to bump this "undiscovered" recreationalists paradise to the top of your to do.

 The Rainbow Canyon Scenic Drive skirts the main line of the United Pacific Railroad for its entire length, and one of the reasons Caliente became a town to begin with.
 To add to the natural beauty of the canyon, count on seeing Union Pacific locomotives running every 20 minutes or so.
 Whether you’re a train aficionado, shutterbug, or looking for a relaxing drive, tossing some locomotives in the mix manages to make Rainbow Canyon that much more stunning.

 Aside from the untouched natural beauty the area provides, Rainbow Canyon is home to one of the best kept rock climbing secrets in Nevada: FINLAY CRACK.
 And trust us, this striking basalt wall will be tough to miss, so dont worry about keeping your eyes peeled for it.
 You'll know when you've arrived.
 Located at about mile 17, Finlay Crack is near the end of the 21-mile drive, and closer to Elgin School House State Historic Site than the town of Caliente.
 On BLM land, the wall hugs the side of the road with just enough room for parking, and features both sport and trad routes.